Phone-GWP-group

 04-PE-LD symbol

-Manufacturers use LDPE for creating packaging, such as Ziploc bags, alongside consumer products, such as buckets and chopping boards.
+Manufacturers use LDPE to create packaging, such as Ziploc bags, and consumer products, such as buckets and chopping boards.

 #5 PP – Polypropylene